ILIAS-eLearning/ILIAS/templates/Readme.md

 ILIAS' administration.
 Then copy the standard `delos.css` file to "your-id.css".
 Take care: the main CSS-File must reflect the id in its name (see above).

-#### Step 3: Less (Optional)
+#### Step 3: Sass (Optional)

-Note: It is usually a good idea to use less and less variables to create Custom Styles.
+Note: It is usually a good idea to use Sass and Sass variables to create Custom Styles.
 A good default is given by generating a first style through the frontend and then add the changes manually.

-If you copied delos.less compiling the standard delos.less file would fail due to path problems.
-In the file delos.less at about line 20 the base for some imports is set.
+If you copied delos.scss compiling the standard delos.scss file would fail due to path problems.
+In the file delos.scss at about line 20 the base for some imports is set.
 Since the files were moved to the new location, this path must be fixed to make the imports work. prepending `../../` to the path works.
 At this point, compiling should run without errors, but some icons (like the search